hsnaydd/moveTo/README.md

 #### trigger
 Type: HTMLElement

-This is the element trigger element for starting to scroll.
+This is the trigger element for starting to scroll when on click.

 #### callback